chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 #### This Project is build on  May 19 2018 for trouble in Github I need to pushing agains today
 #### Sorry for the Users and Followers

-### Update 23 June 2019 Clover v2.4k r4971 + Support macOS Catalina 10.15
+### Update 29 June 2019 Support USB Creation on MacOS Catalina 10.15
-- NOTE: The create install media tool can not be used in macOS Catalina 10.15, you must use it in Mojave 10.14 or lower because the Catalina Beta is bugy.
-So to create a Catalina USB key, do it in macOS Mojave

 ### Is a project to make easier installation of macOS on HP ProBook, EliteBook Laptop
 - Fully Support macOS Sierra 10.12, macOS High Sierra 10.13, macOS Mojave 10.14 and macOS Catalina 10.15